zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-defineassembly-method.md

 ## <a name="parameters"></a>Parameter
  `pbPublicKey`
- [in] Der öffentliche Schlüssel, der den Verleger der der Assembly oder NULL, wird ermittelt, ob die Assembly keinen starken Namen aufweist.
+ [in] The public key that identifies the publisher of the assembly, or NULL if the assembly is not strongly named.

  `cbPublicKey`
- [in] Die Größe in Bytes der `pbPublicKey`.
+ [in] The size in bytes of `pbPublicKey`.

  `uHashAlgId`
- [in] Der Bezeichner des Hashalgorithmus zu verwenden, um die Dateien in der Assembly, oder NULL zum Angeben des SHA-1-Algorithmus zu verschlüsseln.
+ [in] The identifier of the hashing algorithm to use to encrypt the files in the assembly, or NULL to specify the SHA-1 algorithm.

  `szName`
- [in] Der Benutzer lesbarer Textname der Assembly.
-Dieser Wert darf 1024 Zeichen nicht überschreiten.
+ [in] The human-readable text name of the assembly.
+This value must not exceed 1024 characters.

  `pMetaData`
- [in] Ein Zeiger auf eine ASSEMBLYMETADATA-Instanz, die die Version, Plattform und Gebietsschema-Informationen für die Assembly enthält.
+ [in] A pointer to an ASSEMBLYMETADATA instance that contains the version, platform, and locale information for the assembly.

  `dwAssemblyFlags`
- [in] Eine Kombination von [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) Werte, die Features der Assembly zu beschreiben.
+ [in] A combination of [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) values that describe features of the assembly.

  `pmda`
- [out] Ein Zeiger auf das Metadatentoken.
+ [out] A pointer to the metadata token.

 ## <a name="remarks"></a>Hinweise
- Nur ein `Assembly` Metadatenstruktur kann in einem Manifest definiert werden.
+ Only one `Assembly` metadata structure can be defined within a manifest.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]